jasonkwk27/cryptoAPI_skripsi/README.md

 # cryptoAPI_skripsi
-API Usage from Bybit Exchange for data communication and trading the cryptocurrency asset.
+API Usage from Bybit Exchange for data communication and trading purpose on cryptocurrency asset class